Horse racing in the Philippines

 A Filipino jockey on his racehorse, being escorted to the tracks, at the Saddle & Clubs Leisure Park (Santa Ana Park) Race Track at Sabang, Naic, Cavite in the Philippines, on July 21, 2013.

 Horseracing in the Philippines began as a recreational activity in 1867.
 Its history is divided into three major time periods based on the breed of horses raced, in conjunction with the three significant eras of Philippine history.
 According to the type of horses used, the periods are the Philippine-pony era (1867–1898), the Arabian-horse era (1898–1930), and the Thoroughbred era (1935–present).

 The Philippine-pony era refers to the time when the Philippines was under Spanish control.
 At that time, racehorses were bred from the German, Persian, and Israeli lineages of the Classical period in Philippine history, 900–1521.

-The Arabian-horse refers to the time when the "American Philippines" were a territory of the United States, 1898–1946, although the Arabian-horse era only lasted until 1935.
+The Arabian-horse era refers to the time when the "American Philippines" were a territory of the United States, 1898–1946, although the Arabian-horse era only lasted until 1935.

-The Thoroughbred-era (1935–present) replaced the breeding of Arabian for horseracing with local breeds; the era continued when the Philippines became an independent republic in 1946.
+The Thoroughbred era (1935–present) replaced the breeding of Arabian for horseracing with local breeds; the era continued when the Philippines became an independent republic in 1946.